 The XJ6 uses a retuned engine from the FZ6 Fazer of the same vintage, designed to make the XJ6 Diversion flexible and friendly to ride.
 Claimed power and torque is less than the Fazer (by 20bhp and 2ftlb), but usefully delivered much lower down the rev-range (2000rpm and 1500rpm).

 There’s less need to stir the six-speed gearbox to keep up with traffic than the Yamaha FZ6 Fazer, making town riding nice and easy.
 At very low speeds the throttle response is snatchy when getting on and off the gas, but as speeds increase and the engine is spinning more it’s less of a problem.
 Overall the motor is very smooth, friendly and has lots of power (77bhp) if you’re prepared to rev it; enough for decent wheelies if that’s your thing.
 It’s a heap more fun than the Honda CBF600, the Yamaha’s closest rival.

 Despite the fettling to make the engine gruntier, you can still feel its supersports DNA and it never really relaxes, it’s always busy, buzzing and you often find yourself searching for another gear when you’re already in sixth.
 It’s not as bad as the Fazer’s motor and you soon get used to it, but more grunt and less revs would make the XJ6 Diversion even better.
-As it is, the engine is still impressive and the new, smoother-action clutch and gearbox help the job along.

 Insurance group: 12 of 17 – compare motorcycle insurance quotes now.